Key Country Facts

 On its coast are two castles, Cape Coast and Elmina.
 These castles were slave quarters that held West African peoples during colonial before they were shipped off to the new world

 Accra, National Museum of Ghana, Cape Coast, Labadi Beach, Elmina Castle

 Major exports: oil, gold, cocoa, timber, tuna, bauxite, and aluminum.

-The capital of Ghana is Accra.
-There are approximately 26,908,262 people living here.
+Country Information: The capital of Ghana is Accra.
+There are approximately 28 million people living here.
 The official language of the country is English, but Asante, Ewe, and Fante are spoken by the majority of the country.
 The majority of the population practices Christianity.
 The time zone is 4 hours ahead of EST.

 Jim’s Perspectives: Whew, what a trip to Ghana!
 The problem with my trip to Ghana is that … I arrived at the airport without an entry Visa … whoops.
 However, I improvised … I had a ticket from RDU to Atlanta to Accra and, officially without a Visa, would have been unable to board the flight to Accra.
 Therefore, I bought a refundable flight from Accra to Capetown, indicating that I was only in transit.
 Upon arriving in Accra, I had no problem obtaining a visa on arrival at the airport.

 Ghana is rich in culture, natural beauty, and history.
 While I don’t normally like museums, the National Museum of Ghana, a museum full of West African art, jewelry, and crafts is pretty good.
 Also of interest is Labadi Beach, which on weekends you can enjoy live music, traditional foods, and great coastal views.
 HOWEVER, I would not swim there!